chazzka/clanekforest/clanek.md

 This generally leads to an ensemble method called Isolation Forest ([1](https://doi.org/10.1016/j.engappai.2022.105730 "article 1"), [2](https://doi.org/10.1016/j.patcog.2023.109334 "article 2")).
 This approach is well known to successfully isolate outliers by using recursive partitioning (forming a tree-like structure) to decide whether the analyzed particle is an anomaly or not.
 The less partitions required to isolate the more probable it is for a particle to be an anomaly.

 Despite its famousness, there are a few drawbacks.
 First, there is a large number of hyperparameters to work with.
 The Scikit-Learn platform (scikit-learn.org) offers several implemented, documented and tested machine-learning open-source algorithms.
 Its implementation of Isolation Forest has, in time of writing this text, 9 hyperparameters which need to be explicitly chosen and tuned.
-Figure 1 shows the differences of cluster time series analysis when performed on different hyperparameters.
+Figure X shows the differences of cluster time series analysis when performed on different hyperparameters.
 As we can see the results are quite distinct.

-- [ ] TODO: HONZA DOSTANE PODÍL KDYŽ SEM NACPE MATIKU

 - [ ] TODO: vložit data z isolation forestu. - dva obrazky pod sebou s různými HYPERPARAMETRY